HomeMy WebLinkAbout1935-07-09 540 crt

 Letter was received from Louis Palermo who operates a

-in which Mr. Palermo requested that the Sunday Sales License
+in which Mr. Palermo requested that the Sunday Sales License Palermo

 fee.

-Meriam Street, who was one of the incorporators of the "oston
+Meriam Street, who was one of the incorporators of the "oston Irving C.

 Maritime Exchange.
+Hall, Jr.

 The Board voted to sign a statement to the effect that

-Mr. Hall'was of good character.
+Mr. Hall was of good character.

-Appeals denied the petition as such use of the premises de-
+Appeals denied the petition as such use of the premises de- Brown

-preciated the value of residential property and was detrimen-
+preciated the value of residential property and was detrimen- hearing.

 tal to the welfare and interests of the nearby residents.